Get your shoulder moving freely again

 What can I do at home for bursitis/tendonitis?

-Try activity modification, ice, and over-the-counter anti-inflammatories as directed; therapy focuses on strengthening and motion.
+Try activity modification, ice and over-the-counter anti-inflammatory drugs as directed.
+Therapy focusing on strengthening and motion is also recommended.
 If symptoms persist, a corticosteroid injection or arthroscopic decompression may be considered.